Sub-100 nm {\beta}-Ga2O3 MOSFET with 55 GHz fMAX and >100 V breakdown

-Absence of current collapse means that there is no traps under gate or in gate-drain access region \cite{vaidya2021temperature,saha2022temperature}.
-Pulsed I\textsubscript{D}-V\textsubscript{GS} transfer curve shows no shift in threshold voltage and no current collpase for high V\textsubscript{DG,Q} quiescent bias points (Fig. \ref{fig4mos} (b)).
-It verifies our assumption that there are possibly no traps under gate or in the access region \cite{vaidya2021temperature,saha2022temperature,meneghesso2013trapping}.
+Pulsed-IV measurements were carried out using Auriga-AU5 pulse voltage system with low duty cycle to reduce self-heating.
+No current collapse was observed and pulsed current is higher than DC at high V\textsubscript{DS} (Fig. \ref{fig3mos} (a)) for both gate and drain lag measurements.
+The increased current can be attributed to reduced self heating effect.
+Absence of current collapse means that there is possibly no traps under gate or in gate-drain access region \cite{vaidya2021temperature,saha2022temperature}.
+Pulsed I\textsubscript{D}-V\textsubscript{GS} transfer curves shows no shift in threshold voltage for high V\textsubscript{DG,Q} quiescent bias points (Fig. \ref{fig3mos} (b)).
+This suggests that there are possibly no traps under gate or in the access region in the as deposited Al\textsubscript{2}O\textsubscript{3}.
+However, after repeated DC, RF and large signal measurements, we observed current collapse under pulsed measurements (See Supplementary Material).
+Electrical stressing may have introduced traps either in the oxide/channel or oxide/air interface.
+An extrinsic passivation may be necessary to reduce this DC-RF dispersion caused by electrical stressing the device.